Want free advice on your VA disability benefits claim? Our lawyers have helped thousands of veterans with their VA disability benefits claims.

 Tip#3: Treating With Doctors Can Help

-Treating with a doctor for your service-connected conditions can help your claim.
-Consider the viewpoint of the Veterans Administration; if you are not treating for your conditions, they must not be that bad and you must not need VA disability benefits.
+Seeking treatment from a doctor for your service-connected conditions can help your claim.
+Consider the viewpoint of the Veterans Administration; if you are not being treated for your conditions, they must not be that bad, and you must not need VA disability benefits.

 Another reason treating with a doctor helps is that you are creating a record of your medical condition.
 The Veterans Administration wants evidence!
 Your treating physician’s record can be submitted to the VA when you are applying for benefits.
 You will get a Compensation and Pension (C&P) exam, but we highly suggest you do not let that be your only medical evidence.

 Many veterans prefer to treat with doctors outside the VA system.
 That is fine.
 You can submit those medical records too.
 If you have more than one doctor, submit all of their records that pertain to your condition.